(source)

 Summary

-This document is a proposal for restructuring the bulk markets in the Polkadot's coretime allocation system to improve efficiency and fairness.
-The proposal suggests separating the BULK_PERIOD into MARKET_PERIOD and RENEWAL_PERIOD, allowing for a market-driven price discovery through a clearing price Dutch auction during the MARKET_PERIOD followed by renewal offers at the MARKET_PRICE during the RENEWAL_PERIOD.
-The new system ensures synchronicity between renewal and market prices, fairness among all current tenants, and efficient price discovery, while preserving price caps to provide security for current tenants.
-It seeks to start a discussion about the possibility of long-term leases.
+This document proposes a restructuring of the bulk markets in Polkadot's coretime allocation system to improve efficiency and fairness.
+The proposal suggests splitting the BULK_PERIOD into three consecutive phases: MARKET_PERIOD, RENEWAL_PERIOD, and SETTLEMENT_PERIOD.
+This structure enables market-driven price discovery through a clearing-price Dutch auction, followed by renewal offers during the RENEWAL_PERIOD.

 Motivation

-In particular, this proposal introduces the following changes:
+In particular, this proposal introduces the following key changes:

-Ultimately, this the framework proposed here adheres to all requirements stated in RFC-1.
+Ultimately, the framework proposed here seeks to adhere to all requirements originally stated in RFC-1.

 Stakeholders